reuben453/google-datastore-downloader/README.md

 - This script will throw an exception if all the data being downloaded does not have exactly the same column names.
 This can happen when downloading entities of different kinds together.

-- Will not work well with large data sets since all the data is held in memory.